Mastro šŸ‘Øā€šŸ³ Docs

 Setup local development server

-To preview your website in a browser, while you work on it, start a local development server.
+To preview your website in a browser, while you work on it, let’s start a local development server.

 curl -fsSL https://deno.land/install.sh | sh